cwolock/survML/README.md

 ## Citation

+Citations for the various methods implemented in `survML` are given below.

-After using the `survML` package for conditional survival estimation, please cite the following:
+For conditional survival estimation using global survival stacking, please cite the following:

     @article{wolock2024framework,